ChebanovDD/VertexFlow/README.md

 </details>

-> **Note:** `Unigine API` have to run from the [main thread](https://devblogs.microsoft.com/pfxteam/await-synchronizationcontext-and-console-apps/).
+> **Note:** Unlike Unity, when the Unigine app's Main method is invoked, SynchronizationContext.Current will return null.
+That means that when you invoke an asynchronous method, it will not return to the main thread, but the `Unigine API` has to run from the main thread.
+You will find more information [here](https://devblogs.microsoft.com/pfxteam/await-synchronizationcontext-and-console-apps/).

 ## Optimizations

-> In the `benchmarks/VertexFlow.SDK.Benchmark/JsonSerializers` directory you will find two custom json serializers.
+> You will find two custom json serializers in the `benchmarks/VertexFlow.SDK.Benchmark/JsonSerializers` directory.

 You can optimize performance and memory usage by writing a [custom json serializer](#custom-json-serializer).

 ### Benchmarks

-> In the `benchmarks/VertexFlow.SDK.Benchmark` project you will find all benchmarks.
+> You will find all benchmarks in the `benchmarks/VertexFlow.SDK.Benchmark` project.

 The benchmarks were run on the [dataset](https://drive.google.com/file/d/1HbUXdPlHLjy1aB7gvVrgopWeLg9Ebi4U/view?usp=sharing) with realistic mesh data.
 The tests compare the `JsonSerializer` in the `Newtonsoft.Json` namespace (used by default) with two custom serializers based on `JsonSerializer` in the `System.Text.Json` namespace.